By Kellene Bishop

 The ground sausage required a little bit more work.
 I laid out a bunch of the links, sliced through the casing, and then squeezed out the meat into my Cuisinart which crumbled it all up a bit better.
 I did this because I wasn't crazy about the aesthetic look when I experimented just throwing in the sausage out of the casing.
 I then lightly packed the ground sausage into the pint jars (I used regular mouth for this since I didn't care if it came out of the jar in pieces and I had regular mouth pint jars that needed to be used up.)
 And then I continued with the rest of the canning directions as outlined below:

-- Wipe off the tops/edges with a clean, warm cloth.
+- Wipe off the tops/edges of your jars with a clean, warm cloth.

 - Top with NEW clean lids.
 (Unless you use the fabulous reusable lids made by Tattler)